-Indian tobacco Industry and burden of oral cancer
+Indian tobacco Industry and the burden of oral cancer

-Despite of all the health hazards associated with tobacco, it is one of the major commercial crops in India.
+Despite of all the health hazards associated with tobacco uses, it is one of the major commercial crops in India.
 This industry contributes significantly to the economy in terms of employment, income and government revenue.

 “The industry acts as a major foreign exchange earner for the government.
 Besides tobacco farming and production, the Indian tobacco industry also consists of companies involved in manufacturing, sales and distribution of tobacco products like cigarettes, cigars, beedis and chewing tobacco.”, according to report by ResearchandMarkets